Harvard Wireless Club

 Five people took part, Rohit (KC2UQC), Fred (K1VR), Dennis (N3ER), Bill (W1PL) and Scott (K6AUS).
 Fred and Dennis are seasoned competitors and managed to work up a lot of contacts while also teaching the other three the ropes.
 396 contacts was not too bad, and pretty much what we expected.
 This was largely a learning experience for us where we got the chance to work with our new setup (hardware and software) and particularly familiarize ourselves with logging.

-Station Manager Bill Collins sent off our logs from the November SSB Sweepstakes contest we competed in a couple of weekends back.
+Bill Collins W1PL sent off our logs from the November SSB Sweepstakes contest we competed in a couple of weekends back.
 On the bottom is our receipt from the ARRL.

 2010 ARRL November Sweepstakes, SSB